- Posted: June 17, 2016Read more »

 What is a Chimney Liner?

 A chimney liner, or flue lining, is a lining for your chimney that aids in the filtering out of particulates, as well as serving to protect the sides of your chimney from heat and corrosion.
-Not only is having a chimney liner highly recommended, but
+Not only is having a chimney liner highly recommended, but a lot of fire safety codes actually mandate that you use a chimney liner.

 Because it isn’t a delicate or fragile item, we don’t often think about the ways in which we need to take care of our fireplace.
 We assume that because a fireplace is able to withstand the heat of a fire, it means that it isn’t in need of maintenance, and that just isn’t true.
 Maintaining your fireplace, like maintaining any part of your home, is necessary to avoid unexpected and unforeseen repair costs.
 Here are some tips so that you can avoid frequent fireplace repair.